Forth Rail Bridge

 photo PHEW

-The first large scale use of steel in bridges — a pioneering bridge in the change from using wrought and cast iron to steel in structures.
+The construction of the Forth Bridge was first large scale use of steel in bridges — a pioneering project in the change from using wrought and cast iron to steel in structures.

 See also